-Executive directors Plan No. and date Type of options (purchase or subscription) Valuation of options (€) ^(a) Number of options granted during the fiscal year Strike price Exercise period Patrick Pouyanné Chairman and Chief Executive Officer - - - - - - (a) According to the method used for the Consolidated Financial Stateme ints
+Executive directors Plan No. and date Type of options (purchase or subscription) Valuation of options (€) (a) Number of options granted during the fiscal year Strike price Exercise period

+Patrick Pouyanné

+Chairman and Chief Executive Officer - - -

 (a) According to the method used for the Consolidated Financial Statements.